Synthetic Turf Product Details

 All grasses are 1-3/4" pile except AZ Pro Field, which is 2-1/2"

 Arizona Luxury Lawns is your go-to choice for synthetic turf installation in Scottsdale, Arizona and the surrounding areas.
+We have the best grass for Arizona weather.
 Give us a call for a free quote today at 480-991-0196.